lawrennd/old_talks/_ml/includes/nigerian-nmis-data.md

 \code{data[data['num_nurses_fulltime']>100]}

 \notes{Here we are using the command `data['num_nurses_fulltime']>100` to index the facilities in the pandas data frame which have over 100 nurses.
 To sort them in order we can also use the `sort` command.
-The result of this command on its own is a data series of `True` and `False` values.
+The result of this command on its own is a data `Series` of `True` and `False` values.
 However, when it is passed to the `data` data frame it returns a new data frame which contains only those values for which the data series is `True`.
 We can also sort the result.
 To sort the result by the values in the `num_nurses_fulltime` column in *descending* order we use the following command.}

 \code{data[data['num_nurses_fulltime']>100].sort_values(by='num_nurses_fulltime', ascending=False)}

 \notes{We now see that the 'University of Calabar Teaching Hospital' is a large outlier with 513 nurses.
 We can try and determine how much of an outlier by histograming the data.}

-\notes{
-\subsection{Plotting the Data}
+\notes{\subsection{Plotting the Data}}
-}

 \code{data['num_nurses_fulltime'].hist(bins=20) # histogram the data with 20 bins.
 plt.title('Histogram of Number of Nurses')}